-While my most common answer — “It depends” — certainly applies, I’m going to go one step further.
+While my most common answer — “It depends” — certainly applies, I’ll go one step further.

-My answer remains no. No, you should not update to Windows 11 yet — at least not unless you have a clear reason to.
+A year after its initial release, my answer remains no. No, you need not update to Windows 11 yet — at least not unless you have a clear reason to.

 And most of us do not.